 2011 Fellows Class Project

-The Fellows Class of 2011 focuses on increasing community awareness about teen dating violence and the importance of prevention through education.
+The Fellows class of 2011 focused on increasing community awareness about teen dating violence and the importance of prevention through education.

 2010 Fellows Class Project